 - How do you create your headers

-For professional fields such as finance, law or politics, keep a plain traditional style of resume.
+For professional fields like law, politics or finance, such as a financial advisor, keep a plain traditional style of resume.
 Straight lines, no graphic and dark shades such as the navy blue and burgundy are the most suitable.
 If you are looking to work in an innovative industry such as marketing or tech it is recommended to use a modern resume.
 Modern resume designs feature bolder shades, fonts that are sans serif and other graphic elements like visual level of skills as well as sidebars.

-If you're looking for a job that requires creativity, such as Graphic Designer you should consider putting together an even more unique visually appealing resume to draw the attention of.
+If you're looking for a job that requires creativity, such as Graphic Designer you should consider putting together an even more unique visually appealing resume and a cover letter for graphic designer to draw the attention of.
 Alternatively, you can use your skills to design your own resume.

 2. Pick a resume layoutThere are three primary formats for resumes that most job applicants use these days.
 Each format is designed to make it easier to lay out and highlight different aspects of your professional history.
 These three formats comprise three formats: the chronological resume and it is a mix resume and functional resume. functional resume.
 The ideal format for you is based on your professional history and the position you're applying for, as well as your expertise.